studio-b12/goat/docs/book/src/command-line-tool/index.md

 ## Flags

-Following, further information is provided about the various flags which can be passed to the `goat` CLI.
+In the following, further information is provided about the various flags which can be passed to the `goat` CLI.

 - **`-a ARGS`, `--args ARGS`**
-  Pass params as key-value pair into the execution.
+  Pass params into the execution as key-value pairs.
 If you want to pass multiple args, specify each pair with its own parameter.
   *Example: `-a hello=world -a user.name=foo -a "user.password=bar bazz"`*

 - **`--delay DELAY`, ` -d DELAY`**